We may earn commission from affiliate links →

-If you want to relax, come here for the weekend, and you will see many Albanian weekenders out as well — just trying to escape the grind of the workweek.
+If you want to relax, come here for the weekend, and you will see many Albanian weekenders out as well — just trying to escape the workweek grind.

 Winter In Albania

 It is icy in the mountains in December, January, and February, and heavy rains can cause floods and mudslides.
-But if you’re looking for fresh snow to shred, now is the time: Specifically speaking, from late January to mid-March, the slopes are primed and ready.
-But as you will see, there is plenty to do in the winter months in Albania even if you have never skied in your life.
+But as you will see, there is plenty to do in the winter months in Albania, even if you have never skied in your life.
+But if you’re looking for fresh snow to shred, now is the time: Specifically speaking, the slopes are primed and ready from late January to mid-March.

 November is not the best month for those who prefer the great outdoors because it gets unpleasantly wet, but you will be able to stay plenty busy, don’t fret.
-There is an excellent set of museums and art galleries that are surprisingly fun and educational.
-Now is the time to really learn about the country on a deeper level.
+An excellent set of museums and art galleries are surprisingly fun and educational.
+Now is the time to learn about the country on a deeper level.

-The best place to immerse yourself in the city’s art scene is back in the capital city.
-Here, you will find the most fulfilling museums, such as the National History Museum, the National Art Gallery, and more.
+Back in the capital city, the best place to immerse yourself in the city’s art scene.
+You will find the most fulfilling museums here, such as the National History Museum, the National Art Gallery, and more.

-Albania’s recent history is beyond fascinating, even if you only have the slightest intrigue in museums.
-Check out BunkArt, which is nothing like ordinary museums you have been to in the past.
+Albania’s recent history is fascinating, even if you only have the slightest intrigue in museums.
+Check out BunkArt, nothing like the ordinary museums you have been to in the past.

-If you are in Albania at the end of November, it is vital to make your way to Tirana.
 November 28th is the day of independence from the Ottoman Empire.
+If you are in Albania at the end of November, you must make your way to Tirana.
 Of course, Tirana is the place to be.
 It has outstanding events, concerts, and entertainment all over the city.

-Albanians love the end of the year holiday season, and they have their own traditions, which would make for a fine spot to spend the holidays this year.
+Albanians love the end-of-the-year holiday season, and they have their traditions, which would make for an excellent spot to spend the holidays this year.

 And suppose you are going to be in Albania for the holidays.
-In that case, you may as well stay in Tirana — or more specifically, near Skanderbeg Square, which is beautifully decorated with holiday lights and, if you are lucky, a light coat of fresh snow.
-The giant Christmas tree, which isn’t unique to Tirana but is every bit as beautiful, is the centerpiece to an already beautiful center, and the winter has fairytale-like effects on the city.
+In that case, you may as well stay in Tirana — or, more specifically, near Skanderbeg Square, which is beautifully decorated with holiday lights and, if you are lucky, a light coat of fresh snow.
+The giant Christmas tree, which isn’t unique to Tirana but is every bit as beautiful, is the centerpiece of an already beautiful center.
+The winter has fairytale-like effects on the city.

-This is a challenging question, though; we tend to prefer the south of Albania in the fall or early wintertime as the most pleasant time/place to visit Albania.
+This is a challenging question; we tend to prefer the south of Albania in the fall or early winter as the most pleasant time/place to visit Albania.

 The mild Mediterranean climate, the constant breeze just about everywhere you are in the south, and the quietness after the rush of summer tourism are always welcomed.